JoLePheno/balance_manager/README.md

 # balance_manager

-Simulate balance manager microservices application using gRPC server with protocbuf communication
+Simulation of a balance manager microservices application using gRPC server with protocbuf communication

 # Start mysql database & phpmyadmin: